Tobacco Treatment Guide: For Patients and Their Families

 Feeling annoyed, stressed, irritable, or anxious

 • Use short-acting NRT.
-NRT and other safe and effective medications are explained later in this guide.
+NRT and other safe and useful medicines are in the “About cessation medicines” section of this guide.

-• Do things that you enjoy to keep busy, such as a hobby or spending time with friends and family.
+• Do things you enjoy to stay busy, such as a hobby or spending time with friends and family.

 • Talk with friends or family members.